SFDR Disclosures

 5. Organisation Culture – companies should demonstrate – through a high level of diversity – a culture of healthy debate and mutual respect, and a leadership team that cares about its employees.

-The Investment Manager’s approach to investing sustainably is holistic.
-They first seek to understand the true ‘purpose’ of a business.
-If the business is aligned with one of the UN Sustainable Development Goals (UN SDG), they then assess how that business achieves its purpose in the most resource-efficient way, with low carbon intensity, and with best-in-class governance, and utilizes proprietary industry-specific models to track progress and compare companies.
-This is an entirely bottom-up process which leverages the Investment Manager’s long-held relationships and experience in Emerging Market countries and is consistent with the rest of their investment approach.
-Companies who do not satisfy these requirements are considered to have poor ESG credentials and do not make it through the Investment Manager’s due-diligence process and onto the Quality List.
+In choosing portfolio companies, the Investment Manager first seeks to understand the true ‘purpose’ of a business.
+If the business is aligned with one of the UN Sustainable Development Goals (UN SDG), they then assess whether that business achieves its purpose in the most resource-efficient way, with low carbon intensity, and with best-in-class governance.
+The Investment Manager utilizes it’s proprietary industry-specific sustainability and stewardship models (Sustainability Models) to track progress and compare companies within the same industry.

 The extent to which sustainability issues represent potential or actual material risks to the Fund is considered by the Investment Manager as part of ongoing investment decision making and risk monitoring.
 Along with other material risks, the Investment Manager will consider Sustainability Risks to seek to maximize long-term risk-adjusted returns for the Fund.